Skip to content

 %epic # Enable plan mode and auto-approve the plan as an epic

-The %model directive also supports automatic provider resolution: known model names (e.g., opus, o3, gemini-2.5-pro) are automatically mapped to their provider.
+The %model directive also supports automatic provider resolution: known model names (e.g., opus, o3, qwen3.6-plus) are automatically mapped to their provider.
 See Per-Prompt Provider Switching for the full model-to-provider mapping.

 The %name and %wait directives can be used without arguments.
 Bare %name auto-generates a permanent unique name for the agent.
 Bare %wait resolves to the most recently named agent (raises an error if no previous agent exists).

 Agent names are permanent IDs.
 A name that belongs to any existing agent state cannot be reused by a normal %name:<name> launch; SASE cancels the launch before spawning an agent, records the prompt as cancelled, and suggests the lowest free numeric suffix such as <name>1.
-To deliberately reuse a name, use %name:!<name> from the TUI.
-SASE asks for confirmation, wipes the previous owner and its persisted system state, then launches the new agent with that name.
+To deliberately reuse a name, use %name:!<name> from the TUI; the ! form is the explicit confirmation to wipe the previous owner and its persisted system state before launching the new agent with that name.
 Non-TUI launch surfaces reject %name:!<name> unless they provide an explicit confirmation path.

 Named %wait dependencies unblock only after the newest matching agent run has a done.json outcome of "completed".
 For a multi-agent workflow name, the workflow root and every child agent for that root must complete successfully.
 Failed, killed, crashed, still-running, malformed, or missing done.json artifacts do not satisfy the wait; the dependent agent stays parked until a later successful run of the same dependency name appears.

-Multi-value directives (%wait, %model, %alt) accept comma-separated arguments to collapse what would otherwise be several lines: %wait:agent_a,agent_b,5m is equivalent to three separate %wait: directives.
+Multi-value directives (%wait, %time, %model, %alt) accept comma-separated arguments to collapse what would otherwise be several lines: %wait:agent_a,agent_b is equivalent to two separate %wait: directives.
 Backtick-quoted values (e.g. %wait:`a,b`) are treated as a single literal and not split on commas.

 Example